 We pay tax on any increase in the value of funds you invest in.
 We pay this directly to HMRC.
 For this reason, basic rate tax payers do not need to pay any further income tax, on any gain made when a chargeable event occurs, although higher rate (40%) and additional rate (45%) tax payers will pay income tax less basic rate.

-The following circumstances will help you to understand whether you will pay income tax on a chargeable event gain :
+Examples below should help explain if you will pay income tax on a chargeable event gain:

-- This is when you will pay no income tax on the gain:
+Would pay no income tax on the chargeable event gain:

 If you remain a basic rate tax payer, after your gain is added to your income for the tax year, you’ll pay no income tax on the gain.

-- This is when you will pay income tax on the gain:
+Would pay income tax on the chargeable event gain:

 If you are a higher or additional rate tax payer (either 40% or 45%), before the gain is added to your income for the tax year, you will pay income tax at your highest rate less the basic rate of tax of 20%.

-- This is when you may or may not pay no income tax on the gain:
+May or may not pay income tax on the chargeable event gain:

-If you’re a basic rate tax payer before your gain is added to your income for the tax year, but would become a higher or additional rate tax payer after the gain is added, you’ll need to pay tax at your highest rate of tax (either 40% or 45%) less the basic rate tax (20%).
-However, this may be reduced (possibly to nil) by what is known as top-slicing relief (see below).
+If you’re a basic rate tax payer before your gain is added to your income for the tax year, but would become a higher or additional rate tax payer after the gain is added.
+You’ll need to pay tax at your highest rate of tax (either 40% or 45%) less the basic rate tax (20%).

 It might be that when adding a gain to your other income for the tax year, you could become a higher or additional rate tax payer.